 HLCA participants have the opportunity to learn from the best.
 Students participate in real-life astronaut training and learn from scientists, former astronauts and engineers who provide first-hand accounts of professional experiences.

-In addition to 45 hours of classroom, laboratory and field-training, participants in the Honeywell Leadership Challenge Academy (HLCA) have the unique opportunity to participate in simulated astronaut training, including a realistic shuttle mission and the opportunity to experience what it’s like to walk on the moon and tumble into a space capsule.
+In addition to 45 hours of classroom, laboratory and field-training, participants in the Honeywell Leadership Challenge Academy (HLCA) have the unique opportunity to participate in simulated astronaut training, including a realistic shuttle mission and the opportunity to experience what it’s like to walk on the moon and tumble in a space capsule.

 College students serve as mentors to HLCA participants.
 Mentors are science, mathematics, and engineering majors at various colleges and universities in the U.S. who have completed at least two years of college.
 College students who work at the U.S. Space & Rocket Center (USSRC) as part of a co-op/internship program also serve as mentors.